mail2fish/fun_code/Readme.md

 ### Client

-The client code is mainly in the web directory, including two parts: scratch and react-router-www.
+The client code is mainly in the `web` directory, including two parts: `scratch` and `react-router-www`.

-scratch is the client code for the Scratch graphical programming system, and react-router-www is the client code for the student management system.
+`scratch` is the client code for the Scratch graphical programming system, and `react-router-www` is the client code for the student management system.

 #### 2.1.1 Prerequisites